NickKasten/miniature-octo-invention/README.md

-# Unit Converter - Beginner JavaScript Project
+# Sprint 3: Unit Converter - Beginner JavaScript Project
 **DevSprint Fall 2025**

+## Program Context
+ACM Introduces: the DevSprint program!
+If you are looking for resume-building developer experience with current tools in a low-stakes, collaborative, constructive, and growth-centered environment, this is the place for you!
+Working on a 4-week rotation between projects and workshops, students will have the opportunity to build and present up to 3 unique, 2-week-long projects.
+Hope to see you there learning, building, and failing with style 😎

 ## What You'll Build
 A simple web app that converts metric lengths (millimeters, centimeters, meters, kilometers) to imperial lengths (inches, feet, yards, miles).
 This project teaches you the fundamentals of JavaScript: variables, functions, DOM manipulation, and event handling.